Monetizing Three EV Charger Levels

 Three Levels of EV Charging

-Figure 1: Classes of electric vehicles (EVs).
+Figure 1: Four types of electric vehicles (EVs).

 Developing Your Own EV Charger

+Symmetry Electronics offers the necessary components for developers to design advanced EV charging solutions.
 For a comprehensive connectivity solution, Nimbelink’s NL-SW-LTE-TC1NAG 4G LET CAT 1 North America embedded modem is ideally suited to deliver reliable cellular connectivity.
 Supporting GNSS and dual SIMs, the NL-SW-LTE-TC1NAG provides a single SKU for AT&T/Verizon networks, integrated TCP/IP stacks, and is AT&T FirstNet capable.

 Digi International’s IX20-00N4 is a feature-rich, compact, and cost-friendly cellular routing platform that is well suited for industrial infrastructure applications.
 Providing automatic and software-selectable primary and backup WWAN connectivity over multi-carrier cellular LTE, the IX20-00N4 supports dual SIMs and is equipped with built-in, robust device security.